UsabilityEngineering/ux-portfolio-jaguirreayala/j02/README.md

 ![image](../assets/home.png)

-So, the software requires me to have my controller plugged in so it can sync any changes I make in the software to the controller's hardware.
+The software requires me to have my controller plugged in so it can sync any changes I make in the software to the controller's hardware.
 I'm prompted with the three main platforms that are supported on the controller.
 Simple and to the point, which I feel is **efficient** in terms of the target audience.
 If someone realizes something is off with their mapping, they can quickly plug in, launch the software, and they aren't bombarded with unnecessary stuff.
 It's a bit refreshing since most software that comes with peripherals (printers, keyboards, mice) these days will tend to take up a lot of space, bombard you with unnecessary stuff, and overall be a drag to work with.

 ![image](../assets/mappings.png)